skylight-hq/skylight.digital/_projects/ussf_web_portal.md

 {% capture challenge %}
   <p>
-    The United States Space Force, the U.S. Armed Forces' newest branch, was created with the mission of protecting American interests in space and developing a variety of space capabilities.
+    The United States Space Force, the U.S. Armed Forces’ newest branch, was created with the mission of protecting American interests in space and developing a variety of space capabilities.
   </p>